-Once the procedure has been started by clicking on the icon, a standard save dialog box will open where it can be defined the name of the file to export and the location.
+Once the procedure has been started by clicking on the icon, a standard save dialog box will open where the name of the file to export and the location can be defined.

-Then the Settings dialog box will open with some option before finishing the export.
+Then the Settings dialog box will open with some options before finishing the export.